OpenFloodAI/openfloodai.github.io/README.md

-## Welcome to OpenFloodAI
+## OpenFloodAI

-**OpenFloodAI** is an open-source community dedicated & focused on research & developing solutions for Flood related issues.
+**OpenFloodAI** is an open-source community to research & developing solutions for Flood related issues.